Twins vs. Blue Jays Player Props Betting Odds

 Correa Stats

-- Carlos Correa has put up 37 hits with 11 doubles, a triple, six home runs and 24 walks.
-He has driven in 24 runs.
+- Carlos Correa has 37 hits with 11 doubles, a triple, six home runs, 24 walks and 24 RBI.

-- Correa has picked up a hit in four games in a row.
-In his last five games he is hitting .357 with two doubles, eight walks and an RBI.
+- Correa enters this game looking to extend his four-game hit streak.
+During his last five outings he is hitting .357 with two doubles, eight walks and an RBI.

 Correa Recent Games